nanoqsh/json_lang/README.md

 ```json
 { "+": [12, "x"] }
 ```
 The result of this expression will be a sum of value `12` and the variable `x`.
-If an operation cannot be evaluated, its value will be `undefined`.
+If an operation cannot be evaluated, its value will be `nil`.
 Note that the JSON array here is not a block of instructions, but simply a short notation of two operans instead of `{ "left": 12, "right": "x" }`.

 How to create a function?
 Just: